yujideveloper/recite_csv/README.md

 ## Usage

-The following is a sample csv file.
+The following is a example csv file.

 ``` csv
 COL1,COL2